Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Pacing or drooling

-Some of these signs may indicate age-related problems, such as arthritis or dementia, while others may indicate other health problems like hypothyroidism.
+Some of these signs may indicate age-related problems, such as arthritis or canine cognitive dysfunction, while others may indicate other health problems like gastroenteritis, infections, or hypothyroidism, to mention some.
 Have your vet examine your dog to determine the underlying cause.

 divider-dog paw